killianobrien/app-cryp-2425/slides/app-cryp-11.md

 * Definitively testing large integers for primeness is computationally hard (i.e. long) for large primes.
 * But having large primes or *pseudo-primes* is important for many cryptography applications.
 * Thankfully there are quicker *probabilistic* tests for primeness available.
+    - such tests identify *pseudo-primes*, i.e. integers that share many properties of prime numbers or that are likely, to a high probability, to be prime.

 **Background**

 * Recall Fermat's Little Theorem: If $p$ is a prime, and $a$ and integer coprime to $p$, then
 $$ a^{p-1} \equiv 1 \pmod{p}.$$
 * This can be turned into a test for primality by efficiently searching for the breakdown of this condition when the modulus is not in fact prime.
+* So if we find an $a$ that is coprime to $n$ but
+$$ a^{n-1} \not \equiv 1 \pmod{n}$$
+then we can conclude that $n$ is not prime.

 ## Miller-Rabin primality test.